villekf/OMEGA-doc/docs/source/installation.rst

 The general steps to install OMEGA are as follows:

-.
-Install a C++-compiler if one is not already installed .
-(Optional) Install OpenCL, ArrayFire, ROOT, drivers/runtimes, OpenMP and/or CUDA .
-Obtain OMEGA and add the necessary folders to the MATLAB/Octave path or PYTHONPATH with Python .
-Run `install_mex` in MATLAB or Octave or compile.py with Python
+* Install a C++-compiler if one is not already installed
+* (Optional) Install OpenCL, ArrayFire, ROOT, drivers/runtimes, OpenMP and/or CUDA
+* Obtain OMEGA and add the necessary folders to the MATLAB/Octave path or PYTHONPATH with Python
+* Run ``install_mex`` in MATLAB or Octave or compile.py with Python

 Windows
 -------